gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 hence can not directly reveal fluctuations during a single run (although comparisons across multiple runs are still very useful).

-Counters will appear in MD log file only if the related parts of the code were executed during the :ref:`gmx mdrun` run.
-There is also a special counter called "Rest" which indicated for the amount of time not accounted for by any of the counters above.
-Theerfore, a significant amount "Rest" time (more than a few percent) will often be an indication of parallelization inefficiency (e.g. serial code) and it is recommended to be reported to the developers.
+Counters will appear in an MD log file only if the related parts of the code were executed during the :ref:`gmx mdrun` run.
+There is also a special counter called "Rest" which indicates the amount of time not accounted for by any of the counters above.
+Therefore, a significant amount "Rest" time (more than a few percent) will often be an indication of parallelization inefficiency (e.g. serial code) and it is recommended to be reported to the developers.